-We've seen much activity in transportation lately; electric cars,
+We've seen many exciting developments in transportation lately;

-self-driving cars, ride sharing.
-But none of these addresses
+electric cars, self-driving cars, ride sharing.
+But none of these

 Traffic signals have always run timed sequences, where the timings

-of each step are set up by traffic engineering professionals.
-The
+for each step are programmed by traffic engineering professionals.

-more advanced setups have branches triggered by pedestrian requests
+The more advanced setups have branches triggered by pedestrian

 Traffic signals can be independent, or a number of units can be

-under the control of a central computer system, such as a boulevard
+under the control of a central computer system, such as with a

-with sychronized lights with offset timings.
-(They call that
+boulevard installation with sychronized lights with offset timings.

 And we've all been stuck in frustrating traffic situations where the